Riken7/one_tui/README.md

 ## Prerequisites

-To use `OneTUI`, you need to have the following installed:
+To use `one_tui`, you need to have the following installed:

 1. **Rust**: [Install Rust](https://www.rust-lang.org/tools/install)
 2. **Zenity/Kdialog**: for file picker support